 Try these revision tips.
 They worked for this Eastbourne teenager and I’ve often recommended them to patient’s who’ve got a lot of desk based work and revision to get through.

 Modern chiropractic care is far more than just the hands-on chiropractic treatment.
-I and my colleagues here at Lushington Chiropractic in Eastbourne often compliment the treatment with advice and self-help tips.
+Myself and my colleagues here at Lushington Chiropractic in Eastbourne often compliment the treatment with advice and self-help tips.
 So, if you’re suffering with headaches, or any other problem and want to find out if we can help then call us on 01323 722499 or leave a comment below and we’ll get back to you.

 Lushington Chiropractic, Eastbourne town centre with free parking, open evenings and Saturdays.